GoFigr/gofigR/README.md

 ## Capturing output

-GoFigr will attempt to intercept and publish all plots by default.
+GoFigr will attempt to intercept and publish all calls to `plot` and `print`.
 You can also explicitly tell it to capture output from an expression:

 ```